TolikPylypchuk/KeyboardSwitch/README.md

 ### Linux

-Work on the Linux version is currently in progress, but you can compile from source, and it will work - check the [Issues](https://github.com/TolikPylypchuk/KeyboardSwitch/issues) to see whether there are any incomplete features.
+Work on the Linux version is currently in progress, but you can build from source, and it will most probably work.
+If it doesn't, then fell free to [post an issue](https://github.com/TolikPylypchuk/KeyboardSwitch/issues).

 There are several prerequisites for running Keyboard Switch on Linux:

+- X11

-- X11 and the X Keyboard Extension (XKB) which is enabled by default
+- X Keyboard Extension (XKB) which is enabled by default

 - X Test Extension (you have to download it separately - for example, by installing `libxtst-dev` on Ubuntu) - used to simulate pressing keys like _Ctrl+C_ and _Ctrl+V_ for you

 - [xsel](https://github.com/kfish/xsel) - used to copy and paste text

-- Bash - used to call xsel.
-You don't need to have it as your default shell.
+- Bash - used to call xsel, but you don't need to have it as your default shell

+- systemd - used to make the service app start when you log in

 Keyboard Switch doesn't support Wayland (maybe through XWayland it will, but I have to test it first).

 Bash and xsel are not used directly by the app - they are used by the [TextCopy lilbrary](https://github.com/CopyText/TextCopy) which the app uses for copying and pasting text.

+The app uses systemd to start at system startup, but it's not required (you'll have to figure out a way of starting the app on startup on your own if you're not using systemd).

 Currently, the app was tested only on Ubuntu 20.04, but I'm planning on testing it on several popular distributions.